performant-software/dm-2/README.md

 #### Development environment

 Edit `.env` as necessary.
-The sample values are all standard for a development environment, except for those left blank. `SECRET_KEY_BASE` should be a secure encryption key; `EMAIL_PASSWORD` should be a SendGrid API Key (if using SendGrid, otherwise the other email related fields will also need to be changed to reflect your chosen SMTP server).
+The sample values are all standard for a development environment, except for those left blank. `SECRET_KEY_BASE` should be a secure encryption key; variables beginning with `EMAIL_` should be configured to reflect your chosen SMTP server.
 For more information about these variables, see above section on [configuration variables](#configuration-variables).

 Then, use Docker Compose to build the necessary Docker images:
 ```sh